cambiotraining/sars-cov-2-genomics/101-setup.md

 There are detailed instructions on how to install WSL on the [Microsoft documentation page](https://learn.microsoft.com/en-us/windows/wsl/install).
 But briefly:

-- Click the Windows key and search for  _Windows PowerShell_, open it and run the command: `wsl --install`.
+- Click the Windows key and search for  _Windows PowerShell_, right-click on the app and choose **Run as administrator**
+- Answer "Yes" when it asks if you want the App to make changes on your computer.
+- A terminal will open; run the command: `wsl --install`.
+  - This should start installing "ubuntu"
-- Restart your computer.
+  - It may ask for you to restart your computer.
-- Click the Windows key and search for _Ubuntu_, which should open a new terminal.
+- After restart, click the Windows key and search for _Ubuntu_, click on the App ant it should open a new terminal.
 - Follow the instructions to create a username and password (you can use the same username and password that you have on Windows, or a different one - it's your choice).
 - You should now have access to a Ubuntu Linux terminal.
   This (mostly) behaves like a regular Ubuntu terminal, and you can install apps using the `sudo apt install` command as usual.